bigdatagenomics/adam/docs/source/50_cli.md

   read output formats.

-Beyond the [default options](#default-args) and the [legacy output options](#legacy-output), `transform` supports a vast range of options.
+Beyond the [default options](#default-args) and the [legacy output options](#legacy-output), `transformAlignments` supports a vast range of options.
 These options fall into several general categories:

 * General options:
     * `-cache`: If provided, the results of intermediate stages will be cached.